WEB SITES

 The bison is Manitoba's provincial animal and was a source of spiritual power and essential sustenance for the Plains Indians.

-North American governments nearly exterminated bison in the 1800s, causing unnecessary suffering and sublimation of natives who subsisted in harmony with bison.
+North American governments nearly exterminated bison in the 1800s, causing unnecessary suffering and sublimation of first nation peoples who subsisted in harmony with bison and other wildlife.

-Manitoba's endangered wilderness and wildlife is herein represented by this icon, the skull of which WILDS of Manitoba has adopted as its logo in reverence of the strength, perserveranc and endurance of this mighty animal.v
+Manitoba's endangered wilderness and wildlife is herein represented by this icon, the skull of which WILDS of Manitoba has adopted as its logo in reverence of the strength, perserverance and endurance of this mighty animal.

 The stained glass window image at the left of sun / sky / birds / shield rock / lake / river / canoe on shore was created by artist, canoeist, handyman and friend Lee Paulson.